minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

    You can modify your Operator deplyoment by applying kubectl patches.
    You can find examples for common configurations in the `Operator GitHub repository <https://github.com/minio/operator/tree/master/examples/kustomization>`__.

-#. *(Optional)* Configure access to the Operator Console port
+#. *(Optional)* Configure access to the Operator Console service

-   If needed, configure access to the Operator Console port.
+   The Operator Console service does not automatically bind or expose itself for external access on the Kubernetes cluster.
-   Depending on your local policies, this could be a Kubernetes load balancer, ingress, or similar control plane component that enables external access.
+   You must instead configure a network control plane component, such as a load balancer or ingress, to grant that external access.

-   For testing purposes, you can access Operator Console by configuring a NodePort using the following patch:
+   For testing purposes or short-term access, expose the Operator Console service through a NodePort using the following patch:

    .. code-block:: shell
       :class: copyable